 ^{} We are grateful to CDP (Carbon Disclosure Project) for sharing the climate-change data with us.
-All views expressed in this paper are those of the authors and not necessarily those of the international business at Federated Hermes or EOS at Federated Hermes.
+All views expressed in this paper are those of the authors and not necessarily those of the international business of Federated Hermes or EOS at Federated Hermes.
+We appreciate the helpful comments of Dennis Novy, Eleonora Patacchini, and Per Stromberg, and of participants at the 72nd Economic Panel, Sustainable Finance Conference.